HomeNews6 in 10 Brazilians canceled some streaming services and 14%...

 Consumer Preferences: What Really Matters?

-Brazilians expect more than entertainment: platforms need to align cost, content and usability:77% value the wide variety of films and series, prioritizing broad and diversified catalogs.
-Already64% consider affordability essential, reflecting sensitivity to the budget.
-Others37% expect personalized suggestions, highlighting the importance of algorithm-based curation.
-Furthermore,41% value good navigation and intuitive interface, placing user experience at the center of choice decisions, and19% appreciate interaction features, such as “watch together” for those in another house.
+Brazilians expect more than entertainment: platforms need to align cost, content, and usability:77% value the wide variety of films and series, prioritizing broad and diverse catalogs.
+Already 64% consider affordability essential, reflecting budget sensitivity.
+Others 37% expect personalized suggestions, highlighting the relevance of algorithm-based curation.
+Furthermore, 41% value good navigation and intuitive interface, placing the user experience at the center of choice decisions, and 19% appreciate interaction features like “watch together” for those in another house.

 Platform ranking: who dominates and who grows

-Among the 78% who subscribe or have subscribed to streaming services, Netflix and Amazon Prime Video remain in the lead, but Globoplay has stood out, with an increase in7 percentage pointsin the last year.
+Among the 78% who subscribe or have already subscribed to streaming services, Netflix and Amazon Prime Video remain in the lead, but Globoplay has stood out, with an increase in 7 percentage points in the last year.

-Despite the favoritism, the research revealed that64% of users have already canceled at least one service– reflection of dissatisfaction with cost-benefit and the perception of market saturation.
+Despite the favoritism, the research revealed that 64% of users have already canceled at least one service – a reflection of dissatisfaction with the cost-benefit and the perception of market saturation.

 Advertising: rejection of advertisements in paid services

-The insertion of advertisements on paid platforms continues to be the target of criticism from consumers:
+The insertion of ads on paid platforms continues to be the target of criticism from consumers:

-• 68% are against advertising in subscribed services, even if they are about content from the platform itself.
+• 68% are against advertising on subscribed services, even if they are about content from the platform itself.

-What does the consumer watch?
+What do consumers watch?
 Series remain at the top

 Among Brazilians' favorite genres and formats, series dominate: